Apply for a course

 Getting skills for university - free, online courses

-Future Learn also offer lots of other free, online courses designed by universities.
+Future Learn also offers lots of other free online courses designed by universities.
 The courses can offer you a great way to start preparing for uni or for getting knowledge and experience related to your chosen subject.
 They will also look good on your personal statement, as evidence of your interest and commitment.